Maureen O'Hara: Personal life and death

 On 9 July 1957, O'Hara filed a $5 million lawsuit against Confidential magazine over allegations it made over her being engaged in sexual activity with Parra during a screening of a film at the Grauman's Chinese Theatre in Hollywood.
 One of the allegations was "Maureen had entered Grauman's wearing a white silk blouse neatly buttoned.
 Now it wasn't", and that when the usher shone a flashlight towards them she was forced to sit up and play innocent.
 O'Hara proved her innocence by presenting a passport showing that she was in Spain shooting Fire Over Africa at the time.
 She claimed in her autobiography that she became the first actress to win a case against an industry tabloid when Confidential were apparently found guilty of libel and conspiring to publish obscenity, but Malone notes that the trial dragged on for six weeks and the case was actually eventually settled out of court in July 1958.

 O'Hara married her third husband, Charles F. Blair Jr., 11 years her senior, on 12 March 1968.
 Blair, an immensely popular figure, was a pioneer of transatlantic aviation, a former brigadier general of the United States Air Force, a former chief pilot at Pan Am, and founder and head of the United States Virgin Islands airline Antilles Air Boats.
 A few years after her marriage to Blair, O'Hara, for the most part, retired from acting.
 In the special features section to the DVD release of The Quiet Man, a story is recounted that O'Hara retired after longtime collaborators John Wayne and John Ford teased her about being married but not being a good, stay-at-home housewife, though Blair himself wanted her to retire from acting and help run his business.
 Blair died in 1978 in a Grumman Goose belonging to his airline that he was piloting from Saint Croix to St. Thomas that crashed due to an engine failure and pilot error according to the NTSB.
 O'Hara was elected CEO and president of the airline, with the added distinction of becoming the first woman president of a scheduled airline in the United States.

-In 1978, O'Hara was diagnosed with cancer of the uterus, which had to be removed with an operation.
+In 1978, O'Hara was diagnosed with cancer of the uterus, which was treated surgically.
 She was greatly affected by John Wayne's cancer during this period, and Wayne reportedly wept on the phone when she informed him that her own cancer had been given the all-clear.
 O'Hara was instrumental in Wayne being awarded the Congressional Gold Medal in 1979, shortly before his death.
 She argued that "John Wayne is not just an actor.
 John Wayne is the United States of America" and personally selected the portrait of him to go on the medal.
 After Wayne's death in June 1979, she fell into deep depression and took several years to recover.